-If you are a non-British/non-EEA National who wishes to join your partner/spouse in the United Kingdom, you can apply for a settlement visa, provided you meet certain criteria as set out in Appendix FM of the Immigration Rules.
+If you are a non-British/non-Irish National who wishes to join your partner in the United Kingdom, you can apply for a settlement visa, provided you meet certain criteria as set out in Appendix FM of the Immigration Rules.
 These include:

 - English – you must be a national of a majority English speaking country as identified by the Home Office, undertake an approved English language test, or apply for a certificate from UK NARIC if you have a degree or other academic qualification that was taught or researched in English and is equivalent to a UK bachelor’s degree or higher

-- Your and/or partner must have a certain amount of savings and/or income to be able to support you and any dependents applying with you
+- Your and/or sponsor must have a certain amount of savings and/or income to be able to support you and any dependents applying with you

-- You and your partner must be 18 years of age or older, and you must have met one another in person before applying for the visa
+- You and your sponsor must be 18 years of age or older, and you must have met one another in person before applying for the visa

 - You must plan on living together permanently